aws/aws-sdk-js-v3/lib/lib-storage/src/s3-transfer-manager/README.md

 ### removeEventListener()

 Removes a previously registered event listener from the specified event type.
-You must pass the exact same function reference that was used when adding the listener.

-**Important:** If you plan to remove event listeners during transfer lifecycle, define your callback as a named function or variable - you cannot remove anonymous functions.
+**Important:** If you plan to remove event listeners during transfer lifecycle, define your callback as a named function or variable as you cannot remove anonymous functions.

 **Parameters:**